 Like many countries in Latin America, Dominican authorities are currently conducting several high-profile corruption investigations relating to the activities of certain Brazilian companies in the energy, infrastructure and transportation sectors, which follow similar investigations conducted by Brazilian and U.S. authorities responsible for corruption and related investigations.
 For example, Odebrecht, a Brazilian conglomerate consisting of diversified businesses in the fields of engineering, construction, chemicals and petrochemicals, has admitted as part of its plea agreement in December 2016 with the U.S. Department of Justice that it made and caused to be made, through intermediaries working on its behalf, more than US\$92.0 million in corrupt payments to Government officials between 2001 and 2014.
 Through these corrupt payments, Odebrecht admitted it was able to influence the Government's budget for certain works and its financing approvals for several infrastructure projects in the Republic.
-The Ministerio Público or PEPCA has sent several requests for information and cooperation to the U.S. Department of Justice, the Brazilian Secretary of Justice, among other public officers in Brazil and in the United States, which as of the date of this offering memoradum are currently ongoing.
+The Ministerio Público or PEPCA has sent several requests for information and cooperation to the U.S. Department of Justice, the Brazilian Secretary of Justice, among other public officers in Brazil and in the United States, which as of the date of this offering memorandum are currently ongoing.
 On March 16, 2017, PEPCA and Odebrecht entered into a leniency agreement in connection with these allegations.
 Under this agreement, Odebrecht agreed to provide all necessary information to identify the Government officials who received corrupt payments between 2001 and 2014 and the relevant infrastructure works that were adjudicated as a result of the corrupt payments, among other collaborative measures to provide information related to the corruption scheme.
 Odebrecht also agreed to pay US\$184 million in damages to the Republic in a multi-year payment plan ending in 2025.
-In return, the Ministerio Público agreed to not prosecute Odebrecht, its subsidiaries, affiliates, employees or directors in connection with these violations of anti-corruption laws.
+As of the date of this offering memorandum, Odebrecht has been complying with the payment plan, paying the Republic two installments for a total aggregate amount of US\$60.0 million.
+In return, the Ministerio Público agreed to not prosecute Odebrecht, its subsidiaries, affiliates, employees or directors in connection with these violations of anticorruption laws.
 Odebrecht also agreed to adopt measures and take specific initiatives relating to ethics, transparency and corporate governance of its Dominican affiliate, including a duly certified compliance program as well as a training schedule for its Dominican branch's compliance department, among others.
 On April 19, 2017, the judge in charge of the Tercer Juzgado de la Instrucción del Distrito Nacional (Third Court of Instruction of the National District) ratified the leniency agreement entered into with Odebrecht.
 As a result, the criminal investigation has entered into a new phase in which the Dominican authorities are currently investigating and may bring criminal proceedings against the Government officials who were the alleged recipients of the improper payments from Odebrecht.
-As of the date of this offering memorandum, 14 Government officials have been indicted.
-The criminal investigations are ongoing; there is currently no date scheduled for the commencement of trial.
+After receiving the petition of the Procuraduría General de la República, the Juzgado de la Instrucción Especial de la Suprema Corte de Justicia (Special Court of Instruction of the Supreme Court) established a fourmonth period, beginning on February 9, 2018 and ending on June 9, 2018, during which the Dominican authorities could bring charges against those implicated in the Odebrecht case.
+On June 7, 2018, the Attorney General formalized accusations against seven individuals, including senators, deputies and former government ministers, among others.
+The trial commenced on October 1, 2018 and the most recent hearing was held on April 22, 2019.
+As of the date of this offering memorandum, the trial is still ongoing.